 Hormone replacement therapy is growing in popularity.
 As females age, they may gain unwanted weight, experience loss of libido, and develop mental fogginess, sleep disturbances, hot flashes and irritability.
 Treatments include transdermal and/or oral bioidentical hormones to address menopause-related symptoms and sexual dysfunction caused by low hormone levels.
 Periodic testing is required to determine appropriate dosing.

 THYROID DISEASE, HYPOTHYROIDISM AND THYROIDITIS:

 When evaluating and treating thyroid function, mainstream medicine and functional medicine do not see eye to eye.
-Functional medicine doctors believe that healing the body is the number one priority in combatting health problems.
+Functional medicine doctors believe that healing the body is the number one priority in combating health problems.
 Evaluation and treatment of low thyroid and thyroiditis is done to determine what form and dose of thyroid medication is best for that individual and to determine what lifestyle changes are warranted to help the thyroid heal.

 FUNCTIONAL NUTRITION THERAPY FOR NUTRIENT DEFICIENCIES: